personalcomputer/ec2instance/README.md

   --profile PROFILE_NAME
                         AWS credentials profile name to use.
   --region AWS_REGION   Specific AWS region to use.
-  --non-interactive     By default a shell will be opened in the spawned instance, and the
+  -d, --detach, --non-interactive, --json
-                        instance will be terminated when the shell is closed.
-To instead output ec2 metadata as json and then exit, specify --non-interactive.
+                        By default an interactive shell will be opened in the spawned instance, and the instance will be terminated when the shell is closed.
+To instead output ec2 metadata as json and then detach, specify --detach.
   --show-data-path      Print out the path where ec2instance is storing local data and
                         configuration.